 The closest subway station is Bundestag (only one stop from Berlin Central station – which is by the way an interesting sight-seeing spot on its own).

-4. Write on the Wall and relax on the beach!
+4. Watch the Berlin Wall and relax on the beach!

 I think I don’t have to explain you about the Berlin Wall.
 It came down in 1989 and scattered through the city you will find pieces that were left to remind us all.
 There is one longer piece of the Berlin Wall however that is left as it was in the past.
 This place is called East Side Gallery.

 East Side Gallery is a great way to show your kids (and to see for yourself) how big and massive the Wall was.
 On this part artists have left their messages on the Wall in text, drawings and even sculptures.
-The other side of the Wall is covered with graffiti and you can write your own name if you want.
+The other side of the Wall is covered with graffiti.
 Although now just a piece of concrete, it used to divide people physically and mentally.
-And yes, there is something special about writing your name on the most famous piece of massive concrete in the world.
+It for sure is the most famous piece of massive concrete in the world.

 A great place to take a rest around this area is the so-called Ost Strand (East Beach).
 They have created a beach-like area in the middle of the city, close to the river Spree.
 On the river they have boats with relaxing chairs…